robcarver17/skipperman/docs/ideas.md

 - record ticksheet data
 - print roll call lists

-### Functionality / bug fixes for volunteer rota

-- data model for volunteer rota (finish)
- - role summary also does DI/AI by group (only on volunteer page)
- - set maximum allowable / target for each role

 ### Required for May training event:
 - record ticksheet entries
-- sign in sheet multiple columns
 - add health to ticksheets
 - data model for boats and group allocation
 - refactor reporting so uses common data model